 The Volunteering Team are currently reinstating various roles across the trust, including Here to Help, Macmillan Support, Drivers and FIT4U.

 If you would like to find out more information please contact our Volunteer Coordinators on the numbers below:

 Please note: Volunteers do not carry out (or shadow) clinical work or short-term work experience placements.
 For these placements contact email@example.com

 Central volunteer service enquiries - Rebekah Lee (Administrator)

 Who can volunteer?

-The Southern Trust welcomes volunteers from all walks of life and represent the diversity of the communities that we serve.
-We offer a host of opportunities to suit all skills and aspirations.
+The Southern Trust welcomes volunteers from all walks of life and strives to ensure they reflect the diversity of the communities that we serve.
+We offer a host range of opportunities to suit all skills and aspirations.